visoca/popgenomworkshop-hmm/README.md

 >lg01_ord0000_scaf00353:8770 0.1199 0.0001<br>
 >lg01_ord0000_scaf00353:8772 0.1791 0.0408<br>

 The columns are: locus, allele frequency from counts, and allele frequency inferred by maximum likelihood.
-Now where going to merge the results from both populations into a single file:
+Now we are going to merge the results from both populations into a single file:

 ```bash
 # create header